nealmick/ned/README.md

  - Multi-cursor:  add keybind to create cursor at end of all find selection
  - Selection keybinds: currently cmd-a selects full file, but cmd-shift-a would be nice to select current indentation or current {} [] () "" '' `` blocks...
  - Jump to function definition with cmd click.
+ - Add more lexers, the JSX lexer need to be fixed, next to add: GO,Java, and C#
+ - fix many bugs...